openstack/magnum-capi-helm/doc/source/index.rst

 required to provision and manage a k8s cluster using Cluster API, including various useful add-ons like a CNI and a monitoring stack.

-These Helm charts currently live at https://github.com/stackhpc/capi-helm-charts but will soon be moved to https://opendev.org/openstack/magnum-capi-helm-charts instead.
+These Helm charts currently live at https://github.com/azimuth-cloud/capi-helm-charts.

 The Helm charts are intended to be a way to share a reference method to create k8s clusters on OpenStack.
 The charts are not expected or intended to